chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 1. Identify the major version the issue should be fixed in.
 1. Label the issue to indicate completeness of **Triage** process.

-After this point any fix for an issue should follow the contribution workflow.
+Any code or contributions associated with the issue will follow the contribution workflow documented below.

 #### Rules